SujalAhrodia/Practice_2020/README.md

 >> * You may only use constant extra space.
 >> * Recursive approach is fine, you may assume implicit stack space does not count as extra space for this problem.

+## Day 32

+> 1. Given a binary search tree (BST), find the lowest common ancestor (LCA) of two given nodes in the BST.
+According to the definition of LCA on Wikipedia: “The lowest common ancestor is defined between two nodes p and q as the lowest node in T that has both p and q as descendants (where we allow a node to be a descendant of itself).”
+Note:
+>> * All of the nodes' values will be unique.
+>> * p and q are different and both values will exist in the BST.

 </details>